mrivar/mastermind/README.md

 ### Call the API

+The route to the api will be `localhost:8000` or `localhost:8020` whne run locally, depending on whether you used the django default server or the docker server respectively.
+For these examples we will stick to `localhost:8000`.

+You can check the whole app documentation in `localhost:8000/api/doc` as a swagger.
 You can call the API using httpie:
 ```
 pip install httpie
 ```
-You can create a game using:
+You could create a game using:
 ```
 http POST http://localhost:8000/game/ code='ABCD'
 ```